LeoBoticsHub/sensors_description/README.md

 - realsense_d435
 - realsense_d455
 - zed_mini
-- VLP-16

 ## Environment

-We recommand users to run this package in Ubuntu 22.04 and ROS 2 Humble.
+We recommand users to run this package in Ubuntu 20.04 and ROS noetic environment.

 ## Authors